Are you financially prepared to retire, or just hoping for the best?

 Your children’s inheritance

 There are a number of things Australia does better than any other country on earth.
 Now, if being ‘the world’s largest single provider of goat meat’ or ‘having more dangerously venomous snakes than any other country’ 5 fails to fill you with national pride, just wait – there’s more.
 Recent research confirms that Australians also lead the world in generosity when it comes to leaving behind an inheritance for their families6 .
-And that inheritance isn’t necessarily provided as a lump sum payment – it can often be distributed over time in the form of assistance in helping offspring cope with major expenses like marriage, education costs and a mortgage.
+And that inheritance isn’t necessarily provided as a lump sum payment.
+It can often be distributed over time in the form of assistance in helping offspring cope with major expenses.
+The most common examples are marriage, education costs and a mortgage.

 Whether you’re approaching retirement age or already past it, the inheritance you plan to leave your family (gradually or all at once) becomes an important part of your financial planning.

-Of course, this high rate of inheritance has a downside – it means that some younger Australians may rely a bit too much on funds from their parents to pay for their own retirements.
+Of course, this high rate of inheritance has a downside.
+Some younger Australians may rely too heavily on funds from their parents to pay for their own retirements.
 This can lead to complacency when it comes to creating a sensible, long-term savings strategy.

 Whether you’re approaching retirement age or already past it, the inheritance you plan to leave your family (gradually or all at once) becomes an important part of your financial planning – unless, of course, you intend to spend every last cent you own on a luxury catamaran so you can sail the South Pacific indefinitely, sending your loved ones occasional postcards of Tahitian sunsets….